opencv/opencv/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

    However **all these errors are only false-alarms**!

    To help Eclipse to understand that there are no any errors choose OpenCV library in :guilabel:`Package Explorer` (left mouse click) and press :kbd:`F5` button on your keyboard.
 Then choose any sample (except first samples in *Tutorial Base* and *Tutorial Advanced*) and also press :kbd:`F5`.

+   In some cases these errors disappear after :menuselection:`Project --> Clean... --> Clean all --> OK`.

    Sometimes more advanced manipulations are needed: